jackblobe/website/themes.md

 ## Data Science
-I was trained as a business analyst but found the techniques and tools I used lacking.
+I was trained in environmental science and data analysis using R, but found my skills lacking.
 We know that data science concepts and tools have applications in the "big data" regime, uncovering patterns in vast amounts of data that you and I and our laptops cannot possible store or process.
-What I have come to understand through pursing a Masters in Data Science is that data science may be the most immediately applicable and accessible for business in the "small data" world, helping formalize an experimental mindset as well as in quantifying uncertainty.
+What I have come to understand through pursing a diploma in Data Science with Lighthouse Labs is that data science may be the most immediately applicable and accessible for business hoping to leverage environmental processes, including mining companies, oceanographers, and renewable energy companies.

 Topics I have some experience with and/or have continuing interest:
 - Discriminatory bias perpetuated by AI / ML algorithms
-- Experimental design in business
 - Purpose-driven data visualization
 - AI / ML for non-tech native companies
 - AI / ML explainability
-- Data science workflows as a part of business processes
+- Data science workflows as a part of environmental consulting
-- Data literacy as a part of organizational cultures
+- Data literacy as a part of environmental consulting